 - Witnesses other than parties shall leave the hearing room when they are not testifying.

 - The chair of the committee shall have the right to place reasonable time limits on each party’s presentation.

 - The chair of the committee shall have the authority and responsibility to keep order, rule on questions of evidence and relevance, and shall possess other reasonable powers necessary for a fair and orderly hearing.

 - The hearing shall not be governed by the rules of evidence, but the chair of the committee may exclude information he or she deems irrelevant, unnecessary, or duplicative.
 Statements or admissions made as part of the mediation process are not admissible.

-- The committee will send its written recommendation to the Dean and the parties as soon as possible and no later than 14 calendar days after the end of the hearing.
+- The committee will send its written recommendation to the Provost and the parties as soon possible and no later than 14 calendar days after the end of the hearing.

-- Within 14 calendar days of receiving the committee recommendation, the Dean will notify the parties of the acceptance, modification, or rejection of the recommendation.
-The Dean will advise the parties of the procedure available to appeal the decision.
+- Within 14 calendar days of receiving the committee recommendation, the Provost will notify the parties of the acceptance, modification, or rejection of the recommendation.
+The Provost will advise the parties of the procedure available to appeal the decision.

 07/20/2016: Updated University Senate Code Article reference number.